mposolda/fapi-demo/README.md

 link with the built-in `fapi-1-baseline` profile.

 3.b) Now in the application, you can register new client.
 You can doublecheck in the Keycloak admin console, that it has `Consent Required` switched to ON
+Note that you can doublecheck the client by looking at `Client_id` claim from the returned client registration response and then lookup this client by this client ID in the Keycloak admin console `Clients` tab.

 3.c) You can create login URL and login with new client.
 Note that to pass `fapi-1-baseline`, it is needed to check `Use Nonce param` and `Use PKCE`.
 Otherwise, Keycloak won't allow login.

 3.d) Authentication requires user to consent.
-After authentication, check that tokens have `nonce` claim (Ideally you should check that it matches with the
+After authentication, check that ID token has `nonce` claim (Ideally you should check that it matches with the
 `nonce` sent in the initial request)

 4) Fapi advanced test